Sydney gangland war: Arrest and sentencing

-Neddy Smith was charged as an accessory to the murder of tow truck driver, Ron Flavell, who was stabbed in a road rage incident at Coogee on 30 October 1987, and was sentenced to life imprisonment in 1990.
+Neddy Smith was charged as an accessory to the murder of tow truck driver, Ron Flavell, who was stabbed in a road rage incident at Coogee on 30 October 1987 and was sentenced to life imprisonment in 1990.
 Out of eight murders that Neddy Smith was charged with previously, he had only been convicted for the murder of Harvey Jones.
-Smith's associate, Abo Henry was sentenced to six years imprisonment for the assault of a police prosecutor on 15 December 1988.
+Smith's associate, Graham 'Abo' Henry was sentenced to six years imprisonment for the assault of a police prosecutor on 15 December 1988.
 Roger Rogerson was convicted of perverting the course of justice in 1990 after detectives found $110,000 deposited by Rogerson in three separate bank accounts under a false name and was sentenced to three years imprisonment.

 References in popular culture

 The Sydney gangland war was first referenced in the drama miniseries, Blue Murder, premiered on the Australian national television network ABC on 14 September 1995.
 The premise of the two-episode series, focused on the controversial relationship between Neddy Smith and Detective Sergeant Roger Rogerson during the 1970s and 1980s and the vast corruption within the NSW Police.
-An injunction brought during Neddy Smith's appeal had saw the miniseries' broadcast being delayed in both New South Wales and the Australian Capital Territory until 2001.
+An injunction brought during Neddy Smith's appeal had seen the miniseries' broadcast being delayed in both New South Wales and the Australian Capital Territory until 2001.

 The second series of the drama series, Underbelly, which loosely focused on events in Sydney and Melbourne between 1976 and 1987, in particular to the marijuana trade in Griffith and the Mr. Asia Syndicate featured several episodes covering events associated with the Sydney gangland war.
 It aired on the Nine Network from 9 February to 4 May 2009.

 The follow-up series, which loosely focused on events in Sydney between 1988 and 1999, in particular to organised crime in Kings Cross, covered events leading up to the Royal Commission into the New South Wales Police and the reorganisation of the police service in the Royal Commission's aftermath.
 It aired on the Nine Network from 11 April to 27 June 2010.